oporje/trello-clone/README.md

 1) We can use CSS modules to make css code modularized
 2) More unit testing to be done
+3) Hydrade state from localstorage to persist data on refresh

 ### `npm start`